Read-The-Question/rtq-review/src/pages/md/papers/the-perse-school--11-plus--maths--9999--specimen-paper-4.md

 <div class='workings'>
 <div class='working'>

-The angle of Gloucester cheese sector in Tosco is almost same as in Sunbury Supermarket but total amount is much more in Sunbury Supermarket
+The angle of Gloucester cheese sector in Tosco is almost the same as in Sunbury Supermarket.

+But the total amount of cheese sold is more in Sunbury Supermarket and so Gloucester cheese sold will be more more too.

-Therefore Stuart may be wrong because Sunbury sold more Gloucester cheese than Tosco Supermarket.
+Therefore Stuart may be wrong.

 </div>
 </div>
 <div class='answers'>
 <div class='answer'>

-The angle of Gloucester cheese sector in Tosco is almost same as in Sunbury Supermarket but total amount is much more in Sunbury Supermarket

-Therefore Stuart may be wrong because Sunbury sold more Gloucester cheese than Tosco Supermarket.
+%empty%

 </div>
 </div>